FadakJ/my-codef-site-2/content/_index.md

 ---
-title: "Main Page"
+title: "Jumana in the Kitchen"
 date: 2021-07-06T10:53:58+01:00
 draft: false
 ---

-# Jumana in the Kitchen
+# Recipes for All Tastes and Occasions
 **~Discover your passion for cooking~**

 *I share simple and delicious beginner friendly recipes on my YouTube channel, explained clearly step by step to guarantee your success.*